sandeep-gleecus/delete-me-again/Notes.md

 ## Part 2

-Here is the logical diagram of the 3 applications mentioned in Part 2.
+Here is an over-simplified tentative logical diagram of the 3 applications mentioned in Part 2.

 ![Logical diagram](images/logical-diagram.png)